mautic/mautic-drupal/README.md

 `[mautic type="content" slot="slot_name"] <your default content> [/mautic]`

 where `slot_name` is the dynamic content slot token name you gave in the campaign.

+### Prefill Mautic forms

+You can prefill an embedded Mautic form in Drupal page by passing form keys as Hash params in the URL. e.g. /your-form-url#p:email=email@somedomain.com&firstname=John&lastname=Doe